Explore 360

 T2

-• P2 - Prolonged walking over varied terrain.
-There may be uphills and downhills, so a good solid fitness is required.
-Expect to be able to do a 6 to 8 hour walk over undulating terrain with a few punchy uphill climbs carrying a pack up to 6kg in weight.
+• P2 - This trip is challenging and a good solid fitness level is required.
+There will be prolonged walking over varied terrain and you should be training to comfortably walk for 6 to 8 hours, over undulating terrain, with a few punchy uphill climbs, carrying a pack up to 6kg in weight.

 Visit our Grading Information page for a full overview.